 Keri Adams, M.A. is the co-director of the Textile Trail, as well as the co-editor and co-author of the Textile Trail’s guidebook, The West Georgia Textile Heritage Trail.
 She has worked on the Trail since 2012, then as a graduate research assistant, and as co-director since August 2014.

-Keri is a Lecturer of History, Assistant Director of the Center for Public History, and advisor for the Undergraduate Public History Certificate at the University of West Georgia.
+Keri is a Lecturer of History, Assistant Director of the Center for Public History, and Advisor for the Undergraduate Public History Certificate at the University of West Georgia.
 She is the .
 Learn more about Ms. Adams on the UWG Department of History’s website.

-Student staff assigned to the West Georgia Textile Heritage Trail include graduate, post-baccalaureate, and undergraduate students.
+The Center’s student staff assigned to the West Georgia Textile Heritage Trail include graduate, post-baccalaureate, and undergraduate students.
 These positions are meant to create practicum experiences for students that provides services to Trail members, researchers, community partners, and the general public as well.
 All student staff are supervised by Center faculty.

 Undergraduate students, typically History majors, are hired through various student assistant programs managed by UWG Career Services.